mturco/hacker-news-vue/README.md

-# hn-vue
+# hacker-news-vue

 A Hacker News reader built with Vue.js.
 Mostly a proof of concept.
-Inspired by the [HNPWA projects](https://hnpwa.com/).
+Inspired by the [HNPWA](https://hnpwa.com/) projects.

 [Live demo](https://goofy-lovelace-5d7489.netlify.com)